-Choreographically, Joan has shown work at Socrates Sculpture Park, Hunter College's Kaye Playhouse, Brooklyn School of Music, Triskelion Arts, The Old First Reformed Church, Atlas Studios, The Ritz Theater, Arts on Site, Hostos Community College, The Tilles Center, BAAD!
-(Bronx Academy of Arts and Dance), Symphony Space, and the Knockdown Center.
+Choreographically, Joan has shown work at Socrates Sculpture Park, Hunter College's Kaye Playhouse, Brooklyn School of Music, Triskelion Arts, The Old First Reformed Church, Atlas Studios, The Ritz Theater, Arts on Site, Hostos Center for the Arts and Culture, The Tilles Center, BAAD!
+(Bronx Academy of Arts and Dance), Symphony Space and the Knockdown Center.
 During her collegiate studies, Joan worked as a teaching assistant for Michael Leon Thomas in his choreography and composition courses and her work represented her alma mater at the American College Dance Festival Association.
 Upon graduation, she was awarded the LIU Post Faculty Award for Excellence in Choreography.
 Joan has traveled to Lewes, England to participate in a choreographic residency with Lost Dog Dance Theatre and was a mentoree through the Dance Your Bronx UP! development through Pepatián at BAAD!
 (Bronx Academy of Arts & Dance) under the direction of Jasmine Hearn.
 Joan premiered an evening-length work through Triskelion Arts' Split Bill Series which was later presented as an excerpt for her alma mater's Choreographic Showcase at Symphony Space.
 Recently, Joan was an artist in residence through the Dance Your Future: Artist & Mentor Collaborative Residency through Pepatián & BAAD! under the mentorship of Alexandra Beller & Sydnie L. Mosely.
 Additionally, Joan presented an excerpt from the work created through the Dance Your Future residency in the Our Bronx APAP presented by Pepatián at BAAD! at Pregones and virtually through the Bronx Artist Spotlight on Dance and Bronx Dance: Pivot to Thrive presented by BAAD!, Pepatián, Hostos Center for the Arts and Culture, and BronxNet.

 Looking forward, Joan is excited to see where her interests and passions for movement will take her, most especially in her home borough of the BX.
 She looks forward to new collaborations, choreographic projects, and more making.